-- BOTANICAL GARDENS - a wonderful way to spend part of your day.
+- San Antonio Botanical Gardens - a wonderful way to spend part of your day.
 Unless we are experiencing a terrible drought the gardens are magnificent and beautifully maintained.
 Plan to eat lunch there.
 It is one of my favorite restaurants.
 Also, save some of your money to spend in this gift shop, too.

-- INSTITUTE OF TEXAS CULTURE - a short walk away and includes interesting exhibits about the variety of cultures in Texas.
+- Institute of Texan Cultures - a short walk away and includes interesting exhibits about the variety of cultures in Texas.
 Who moved here and why, how they lived, and which cultures are still here.
 As you probably know, the Germans were very prominent in this area, but there were other immigrants that moved here, too.

-- THE MCNAY - is privately owned and the permanent collection surprises most guests.
+- The McNay - privately owned.
+The permanent collection surprises most guests.
 The special exhibits are always enjoyable and there are often lectures and workshops that are open to the public.

-- SAN ANTONIO ART MUSEUM - is on the northern end of downtown.
+- San Antonio Museum of Art - on the northern end of downtown.
 You can walk there in about 45 minutes or take the trolley most of the way.
 The permanent exhibits are fascinating and the Asian Wing is outstanding.
-There is usually a special exhibit up, as well.
+There is usually a special exhibit up as well.
 This museum also has one of my favorite gift shops.

-- STEVES HOMESTEAD - in our neighborhood and just a couple blocks away.
-The docents are knowledgeable about that particular house as well as the neighborhood.
+- Steves Homestead - in our neighborhood and just a couple blocks away.
+The docents are knowledgeable about this particular house as well as the neighborhood.
 It is a fun way to get started enjoying the Historic King William District.

-- SOUTHWEST SCHOOL OF ARTS AND CRAFTS - is about a 20-minute walk.
+- Southwest School of Art - about a 20-minute walk.
 The exhibits are usually by local artists.
 Do not miss this gift shop.
 It is full of beautiful things to keep and give away.

-- CAMERATA CHAMBER MUSIC - this is a small group of musicians from the symphony.
+- Camerata Chamber Music - a small group of musicians from the symphony.
 They generally perform at one of the downtown churches on Sunday afternoons.
 If they have something scheduled while you are here, don't miss it.
 Their programs are well thought out and beautifully performed.

-- CARVER CULTURAL CENTER - is one of my favorite venues for concerts and other performances.
+- Carver Community Cultural Center - one of my favorite venues for concerts and other performances.
 The schedule includes dance, music and other types of performance art.

-- LILA COCKRELL THEATER - is one of my favorite performance venues.
+- Lila Cockrell Theatre - one of my favorite performance venues.
 This is where dance companies usually perform.
 The London Ballet will be here this summer.

-- SAN PEDRO PLAYHOUSE - is where you will find local actors performing some of your favorite plays.
+- The Playhouse - where you will find local actors performing some of your favorite plays.

-- SHELDON VEXLER THEATER - is at the Jewish Community Center Campus.
+- Sheldon Vexler Theater - at the Jewish Community Center Campus.
 It is a small theater, but one of the best in town.

 - SOLI Chamber Ensemble - San Antonio's premier new music group.

-- PEDERNALES FALLS HIKE - this is about a 45-minute drive and a fabulous place to go when it is hot out.
+- Pedernales Fall Hike - about a 45-minute drive and a fabulous place to go when it is hot out.
 Take your swimming gear because there are several good swimming holes and the water is gloriously cool and refreshing.

-- RIDE A SEGWAY - this is a good way to tour the River Walk and Historic King William.
+- Ride a Segway - a good way to tour the River Walk and Historic King William.

 - San Antonio Bikes - The mission of San Antonio Bikes is to increase bike ridership for daily use and improve cycling safety by making our bike network accessible, direct, and continuous thereby raising the visibility of cycling as an alternative form of transportation.